unlaunch/documentation/_docs/sdks/java-sdk.md

 ```

 ##### `metricsQueueSize()`
 This controls the maximum number of events to keep in memory.
 Events are sent to the server when either the queue size OR events flush interval is reached, whichever comes first.
 The default value is 500.

-##### `eventsFlushInterval()`
-This controls how frequently tracking events are sent to the server.
-The default value is 60 seconds for production and 15 seconds for non-production environments.

-##### `eventsQueueSize()`
-This controls the maximum number of events to keep in memory.
-Events are sent to the server when either the queue size OR events flush interval is reached, whichever comes first.
-The default value is 500.

 ##### `offlineMode()`